NYCPlanning/labs-streets/README.md

 # The City Map

-{TODO: This is a collection of boilerplate files for Labs repos.
-Replace this with a description of the application, customer, purpose, etc.}
+The City Map is the official adopted map of the city.
+It shows the location, dimension and grades of streets, parks, public places, and certain public easements.
+However, the City Map isn’t one comprehensive map; it’s a collection of many alteration maps for small areas of the City.
+This app brings all of the pieces of the City Map into one convenient place on the web.

 ![image](https://user-images.githubusercontent.com/409279/38562480-b1a12a7c-3ca8-11e8-91b1-2c4ee3286130.png)